Riteam/boids/README_EN.md

 English | [中文](README.md)

-A Boids algorithm demonstration project implemented with Pixi.js v8.0, featuring quad-tree optimization for neighbor lookup.
-In addition to basic flocking behavior, obstacle avoidance functionality has been added.
+A Boids algorithm demonstration project implemented with Pixi.js v8.0, using a quadtree to optimize neighbor lookup.
+In addition to basic flocking behavior, a theme switcher is included.

 🌐 **Live Demo**: [https://riteam.github.io/boids/](https://riteam.github.io/boids/)